Sweeper777/Verbosy/README.md

 ## Instruction Descriptions

 - Input Instruction (represented by `i`): gets the user's input as a `VerbosyValue` and put the value in the `Current` slot.
 Inputs can be a single character or an integer.
-- Output Instruction (represented by `o`): prints the value in `Current` to the `PrintStream` returned by the runtime's `getOutput` method.
+- Output Instruction (represented by `o`): prints the value in `Current`.
 If the value is an integer, a space character will also be printed.
 - Set Instruction (represented by `~`): this instruction takes  a parameter.
 It sets the value of `Current` to the value of the parameter.
 For example, `~10` will set `Current` to `10`.
 This instruction does not accept pointers.
 - Add Instruction (represented by `+`): this instruction takes a parameter.
 It sums the value in the memory slot corresponding to the parameter and `Current`.
 It then assigns the sum to `Current`.
 Pointers can be used.
 - Sub Instruction (represented by `-`): this instruction takes a parameter.
 It calculates the difference of `Current` and the value in the memory slot corresponding to the parameter (`Current` - value in memory slot), assigning the difference to `Current`.
 Pointers can be used.